prateekcode/AndroidEssentialLibraries/README.md

 ## TimelineView
    [Timeline-View](https://github.com/vipulasri/Timeline-View)
-   :Android Timeline View is used to display views like Tracking of shipment/order, steppers etc.
+   : Android Timeline View is used to display views like Tracking of shipment/order, steppers etc.

 ## Tutorial for your App/Spotlight
    [Spotlight](https://github.com/TakuSemba/Spotlight)
-   :Android Library that lights items for tutorials or walk-throughs etc.
+   : Android Library that lights items for tutorials or walk-throughs etc.

 ## ViewPager Libraries
 1. [Looping ViewPager](https://github.com/kenilt/LoopingViewPager)
-   :A ViewPager that supports infinite looping effect, smart auto-scroll, compatible with any indicators and easy to use.
+   : A ViewPager that supports infinite looping effect, smart auto-scroll, compatible with any indicators and easy to use.
 It especially uses it as banners of application with a simple item page.
 2. [Dot Indicator for ViewPager](https://github.com/tommybuonomo/dotsindicator)
-   :Three material Dots Indicators for view pagers in Android!
+   : Three material Dots Indicators for view pagers in Android!
 3. [Step Indicator](https://github.com/badoualy/stepper-indicator)
-   :Step indicator for onboarding or simple viewpager
+   : Step indicator for onboarding or simple viewpager